 The kitchen must be kept clean.
-Efficient cleaning operations must be organized by the kitchen maintenance team.
-The floor must be swept every day; if it is made of concrete or tiled it should be disinfected with a chlorine solution once a week.
+Cleaning operations must be efficiently organized by the kitchen maintenance team.
+The floor must be swept every day; if it is cemented or tiled it should be disinfected with a chlorine solution once a week.
 It should also be washed regularly with detergent so as to remove grease.

-The individual dishes, utensils and cooking pots used for preparing meals must be thoroughly cleaned each time they are used and disinfected each week, either with a chlorine solution or, more simply, by plunging them into boiling water.
+The individual dishes, utensils and cooking pots used for preparing meals must be thoroughly cleaned every time they are used and disinfected every week, either with a chlorine solution or, more simply, by plunging them into boiling water.